 Data protection and data privacy are fundamental constitutional rights protected by the Swiss Constitution.
-Swiss data protection law is set out in the Swiss Federal Data Protection Act of 19 June 19922 (DPA) and the accompanying Swiss Federal Ordinance to the Federal Act on Data Protection of 14 June 19933 (DPO).
+Swiss data protection law is set out in the Swiss Federal Data Protection Act of 19 June 1992 (DPA) and the accompanying Swiss Federal Ordinance to the Federal Act on Data Protection of 14 June 1993 (DPO).
 Further data protection provisions governing particular issues (e.g., the processing of employee or medical data) are spread throughout a large number of legislative acts.
-As Switzerland is neither a member of the European Union (EU) nor of the European Economic Area (EEA), it has no general duty to implement or comply with EU laws.4 Accordingly, Swiss data protection law has some peculiarities that differ from the legal framework provided by the EU General Data Protection Regulation5 (GDPR).
+As Switzerland is neither a member of the European Union (EU) nor of the European Economic Area (EEA), it has no general duty to implement or comply with EU laws.
+Accordingly, Swiss data protection law has some peculiarities that differ from the legal framework provided by the EU General Data Protection Regulation (GDPR).
 However, because of Switzerland's location in the centre of Europe and its close economic relations with the EU, Swiss law is in general strongly influenced by EU law, both in terms of content and interpretation.
-A closer alignment of Swiss data protection law with the GDPR is also one of the aims of the ongoing reform of the DPA, which the Swiss Federal Council initiated in April 2015.
+A closer alignment of Swiss data protection law with the GDPR is also one of the aims of the reform of the DPA, which is expected to enter into force in the second half of 2022.

-The Swiss Data Protection and Information Commissioner (Commissioner) is the authority responsible for supervising both private businesses and federal public bodies with respect to data protection matters.
-The Commissioner has published several explanatory guidelines that increase legal certainty with respect to specific issues such as data transfers abroad, technical and organisational measures, processing of data in the medical sector and processing of employee data.6 Despite the lack of drastic sanctions in respect of data protection under the current legislative regime, it is nonetheless a topic at the forefront of public attention in Switzerland, especially given the active presence of the Commissioner and the high level of media attention given to data protection matters.
+The Swiss Data Protection and Information Commissioner (the Commissioner) is the authority responsible for supervising both private businesses and federal public bodies with respect to data protection matters.
+The Commissioner has published several explanatory guidelines that increase legal certainty with respect to specific issues such as data transfers abroad, technical and organisational measures, processing of data in the medical sector and processing of employee data.

-Jürg Schneider is a partner, Monique Sturny is a managing associate and Hugh Reeves is a senior associate at Walder Wyss Ltd.
+Jürg Schneider and Monique Sturny are partners and Hugh Reeves is a managing associate at Walder Wyss Ltd.

-2 Classified compilation (SR) 235.1, last amended as of 1 March 2019.
+Classified compilation (SR) 235.1, last amended on 1 March 2019.

-3 Classified compilation (SR) 235.11, last amended as of 16 October 2012.
+Classified compilation (SR) 235.11, last amended on 16 October 2012.

-4 Specific duties exist in certain areas based on international treaties.
-Furthermore, the GDPR, which became effective on 25 May 2018, is not only relevant for companies located in EU and EEA Member States, but also for Swiss companies under certain circumstances, see Section II below for more detail.
+Specific duties exist in certain areas based on international treaties.
+Furthermore, the General Data Protection Regulation (GDPR), which became effective on 25 May 2018, is not only relevant for companies located in EU and EEA Member States, but also for Swiss companies under certain circumstances; see Section II below for more detail.